 Yes.
 They are required to have documentation of required immunizations or a valid exemption prior to admission to Transitional Kindergarten.
-Here is more information and the TK-8th Grade Immunization Requirements.
+Here is more information.

 What Mill Valley School Sites have TK programs?

-Beginning in the 2022-23 school year, TK classrooms have been opened at Edna Maguire Elementary.
+Beginning in the 2022-23 school year, TK classrooms were opened at Edna Maguire Elementary and an additional one classroom was opened at Park for the 2023-24 school year.
 As enrollment increases, additional TK classrooms will be added to more Mill Valley School District sites.
 Additional classrooms are determined by state facility requirements and local facility availability.
 Those decisions will be shared with the public as they become available.

 How many students are in TK classes?